Cautious abandon.

 ◊ ◊ ◊

-We nostalgics have an encumbering tendency to idealize past phases of our lives, to look back on "the good ol' days" longingly and wish we could somehow experience them again.
-Almost always, positive memories replace any negative feelings that might have existed—even if that particular point in time was just as hard, just as mundane, or just as bittersweet as the stage we're currently in.
+The nostalgics among us—hi, hello, it’s me—have an encumbering tendency to idealize past phases of our lives, to look back on "the good ol' days" longingly and wish we could somehow experience them again.
+Almost always, positive memories replace any negative feelings that might have characterized an era—even if that particular point in time was just as hard, just as mundane, or just as bittersweet as the stage we're currently in.
 Our brain's way of protecting us, I suppose.
 Good or bad, we mourn what's no longer ours.
 And then wonder how many of our precious moments have been taken for granted in the process.

 This happens to me a lot, I'll admit, but that July was different.
 I wasn't looking back.
 I knew what I had was good, special.
 Rare.
 More than happiness, I felt a sense of wholeness.
 I was content, fully reveling in the simplicity of my daily routine.
 Eat, create, play, sleep.
 Rinse, repeat.
 I was exactly where I wanted to be, and although my life might have appeared boring from the outside, restlessness never once grabbed hold of me.

-The summer before graduation was like a great book I could only read one page at a time.
-And it pulled me in unexpectedly.
+The summer before graduation felt like a great book I only wanted to read one page at a time.
+And it drew me in unexpectedly.
 Gradually at first, and then all at once.